idibidiart/graffalo/README.md

 What happens if we're in the middle of a transaction that mutates (through promise-chained service invocations) many tables in our database and the application server crashes?
 The fact that we use data oriented microservices, where each service represents a table or collection in the database and that we may have dependent sub-mutations that are carried out via separate services, means that we have to account for possibility of server crashing in the middle of a transaction.
 To solve this, many databases support a two-phase commit (2PC) process where we can rollback a transaction upon server failure or any logical failure.

 In a distributed DB scenario, Google Cloud Spanner also supports 2PC: https://cloud.google.com/spanner/docs/transactions and Amazon's DynamoDB supports this via a Java transaction library.

-## Distributed Transactions

-A distributed transaction includes one or more statements that, individually or as a group, update data on two or more distinct nodes of a distributed database.

-Databases that can be distributed may offer serializability or lineralizability or both.
-In a distributed database setting, the minimum required standard for transactional integrity is serializability.

 ## Client State